Tech Tips

 MIO Tech C320 Hand Held

-I decided that I would look at a hand held GPS receiver to supplement my laptop versions.
+I decided that I would look at a handheld GPS receiver to supplement my laptop versions.
 Why?
 The laptop versions are great while you are on the road.
 But, when you get to your location and start driving around in your car it is easy to get lost or find places.
 I found that the MIO C320 fits the bill.

 MIO Features